Welcome to today's edition of the Rush 24-7 podcast.

 Right.

-The reason I have done enormous amount of research on these bulbs because I hate them so much.
+The reason I have done an enormous amount of research on these bulbs because I hate them so much.

-Do you know that the reason all the mercury mines closed in California because the mercury, so they are the jobs.
+Do you know that the reason all the mercury mines closed in California, because the mercury sold all the jobs, we've actually lost jobs, and GE had to ship all the jobs, the incandescent bulbs to Mexico and China.

 Right.